Martingrove Collegiate Institute

-Martingrove Collegiate Institute (MCI), also referred to as Martingrove, is a semestered public secondary school in Etobicoke, Toronto, Ontario, Canada.
+Martingrove Collegiate Institute is a semestered public secondary school in the Etobicoke district of Toronto, Ontario, Canada.
 It opened in 1966 and is currently overseen by the Toronto District School Board.

 Academics

 Gifted Program

 Martingrove is currently one of two TDSB designated high schools for the Gifted Program in Etobicoke (the other being Thistletown Collegiate Institute).

 AP & Pre-AP Program

 Martingrove offers the Advanced Placement Program and Pre-AP Program to its students.
 The Pre-AP Program begins in Grade 9 and continues through Grade 11, and is meant to teach students the necessary skills, knowledge, and foundations for success in preparation for entrance to the Advanced Placement Program in grade 12.

 Extracurricular Activities

 Reach for the Top

 Martingrove has a history of participation in the high school quiz program Reach for the Top.
 They have won numerous local, regional and provincial tournaments, with appearances at both the provincial and national level finals.
-They have qualified for the national level finals for 8 years straight as of 2018.
+They have qualified for the national level finals for 6 years straight as of 2018.